-We continue to look for ways to meet the increasing demands on our public water system.
+We continue to look for feasibly economical ways to meet the increasing demands on our public water system.
 The availability of supply sources remains indeterminate within this state.
 The Rhode Island Water Resources Board is legislatively empowered as the agency that manages the withdrawal and use of the waters of the state with the obligation to assure drinking water is available to all Rhode Islanders for use in their daily lives.
 Rhode Island Department of Environmental Management is legislatively empowered to supervise and control the protection, development, planning and utilization of the natural resources of the state.
 The Kent County Water Authority must rely on these state agencies in its endeavor to acquire additional supplies to service the expanding service area.

-Do not view the varying shortfall many water suppliers' experience in meeting current maximum day demands as a passing event.
-Ideals on water supply statewide have become awash in a sea of innuendo that could have a crippling affect on the long term availability of public water supply well into the next century.
-Another much overlooked factor is the growing adverse effects of climatic change on water supply availability and reliability.
+Do not view the periodic shortfall many water suppliers' experience in meeting current maximum day demands as a passing event.
+The news is full of reports from other states suffering similar or worsening conditions.
+Statewide water supply philosophy has become awash in a sea of innuendo that could have a crippling effect on the long term availability of public water supply well into the next century.
+Another much overlooked factor is the growing adverse effects of climatic change on water supply availability and aquifer depletion due to out of drainage basin transfer associated with the expansion of public sewer systems.
 The ability to store large quantities of reserve capacity is increasingly necessary to transcend extended dry periods.
 Additional surface water reservoirs or impoundments are perhaps the only suitable long term solution to this concern.
-The issue of future water supply has also become a nation wide concern as addressed in the United States Congress Bill H.R.
+The issue of future water supply has also become a nation wide concern as addressed in the United States Congress bill H.R.
 135 also known as the 'Twenty-First Century Water Commission Act of 2009'.
 This bill was submitted to establish the Twenty-First Century Water Commission to study and develop recommendations for a comprehensive water strategy to increase water availability and ensure safe, adequate, reliable, and sustainable water supplies vital to the economic and environmental future of the Nation.

-In the 1960's, the state of Rhode Island obtained 8,600 acres of land in the Big River Watershed through eminent domain.
-At that time, this undertaking was with the specific intent of constructing a second drinking water reservoir supply, similar to the Scituate Reservoir system that currently supplies the majority of the state.
-To date, no action has been taken to construct this needed resource.
-Over the years expansion of public water throughout the state has continued to nibble away at the available safe yield of the Scituate Reservoir source to the point where the full capacity has been appreciably allocated.
-No other large drinking water source exists within the state and demand continues to escalate in conjunction with residential and commercial development.
+In the 1960's the State of Rhode Island obtained 8,600 acres of land in the Big River Watershed through eminent domain.
+At that time this undertaking was with the specific intent of constructing a second drinking water reservoir supply, similar to the Scituate Reservoir system that currently supplies the majority of the State.
+To date no action has been taken to construct this needed reservoir resource.
+Over the years expansion of public water and public sewer systems throughout the state has continued to nibble away at the available safe yield of our groundwater aquifers and the Scituate Reservoir source to the point where the full capacity has been appreciably allocated.
+No other large drinking water sources exist within the state and demand continues to escalate in conjunction with residential and essential economic development.